 (Optional) 2 to 3 teaspoons of your favorite alcohol, as a binding agent (explained below).

 (Also optional) kief or ground decarboxylated buds or nugs to add some heft (potency)

-(Not optional) a binding agent, if you don’t want to use alcohol, you can use either a 1/2 cup of milk or a half teaspoon of butter, coconut milk, or coconut oil work great as binding agents.
+(Not optional) a binding agent! if you don’t want to use alcohol, either a 1/2 cup of milk, a half teaspoon of butter, coconut milk, or coconut oil work great as binding agents.
 Cannabis isn’t really water soluble, meaning you can't simply add your weed stems and let them simmer; the properties inside the plant matter won't be unlocked this way.
 You'll have to have a fat or alcohol to separate THC from the cannabis plant itself.
 Whatever binding agent you choose will help do this.

 (Tea cups and a plate of pot stems, image source: Bi Polar Diaries on Instagram)

 1) Grind or break up your stems, it makes no difference which you do.

 2) Pour your 3 cups of water into the tea kettle, or a saucepan works just as well, whichever one you have on hand.
 After adding your water, then add your binding agent - either alcohol, milk or butter.
 Not only will these turn your non- water soluble stems into willing change agents, but these ‘binder agents’ can also improve the overall potency of your stem tea during the natural decarboxylation process that happens as it steeps.
 If you do choose to go with alcohol as a binding agent, it’s better to add it after your pan or kettle water reaches its boiling point, so that your alcohol doesn’t evaporate away.